BharatFilings

 Service Overview

 Registration of a Limited Liability Partnership (LLP) in India is a fully digital process managed by the Ministry of Corporate Affairs (MCA).
-An LLP is a business structure that combines the best features of a traditional partnership and a company.
-It provides the limited liability of a company, which protects the partners' personal assets from the business's debts, while offering the flexibility of a partnership.
+An LLP combines the limited liability of a company with the flexibility of a partnership.

 Limited Liability Partnership Act, 2008